DiamondLightSource/dls-slurmjob/docs/explanations/slurm_openapi.rst

 OPENAPI
 =======================================================================

-The slurmrestd server conforms to OpenAPI.
+The slurmrestd server claims to conform to OpenAPI.

 To turn the OpenAPI schemas into pydantic models do these steps::